Observer Pattern

 subject.notify('Hello world!');

-The above approach makes our Subject highly reusable and generic while making sure that the update
+The above approach makes our *Subject* highly reusable and generic while making sure that the `update` function is there.

 class MyObserver implements Observer {